-The new Ulysse Nardin Monaco YS Maxi Marine automatic diving watch offers you a cool combination of DLC treated stainless steel, black ceramic and, of course, 18-carat rose gold, which is not limited to only some elements of its grim dial, but also decorates its trademark bezel with the usual “waves” pattern and is even used for the number plaque placed at 9 o’clock on a side of the body.
-And, thanks to its official water resistance rating of 200 meters (20 bars), you can actually use it while diving!
+The Ulysse Nardin Monaco YS Maxi Marine offers you a cool combination of DLC-treated stainless steel, black ceramic, and, of course, 18-karat rose gold.
+As usual, the manufacturer did not limit the alloy to only some elements of its grim dial: it also decorates its trademark bezel with the usual “waves” pattern and the number plaque at 9 o’clock on a side of the body.
+And, thanks to its official water resistance rating of 200 meters (20 bars), you can use it for some serious diving!

-First the young Swiss watchmaker Hublot unveiled their new Classic Fusion Yacht Club de Monaco limited edition watch, and now 100 extremely lucky individuals have a chance to get this gorgeous DLC-coated Ulysse Nardin Monaco YS Maxi Marine Diver model.
+First, Hublot unveiled their limited-edition 2009 Classic Fusion Yacht Club de Monaco, then Chopard announced the Grand Prix de Monaco Historique Time Attack MF model with digital/analog interface coming to a boutique near you, and now 100 extremely lucky individuals have a chance to get this gorgeous DLC-coated Ulysse Nardin Monaco YS Maxi Marine Diver model.

-While may recent divers from famous Swiss watchmaking brands were delivered in imposing (to say the least) cases that would probably look cool with heavy diving suits of late XIX century, but make quite different impression now when they are mostly worn with Brioni and Armani suits, this new addition to UN’s Maxi Marine Diver Collection comes in a comparatively small 42.7 mm round body, which is made from high-grade stainless steel.
+Many recent “divers” from the biggest brands sport imposing (to say the least) cases that would probably look cool with heavy diving suits of the XIX century but make a different impression now when they mostly accompany Brioni and Armani suits.
+This new addition to the Maxi Marine Diver Collection comes in a comparatively small 42.7 mm round body made from high-grade stainless steel.

 Well, of course, you can also crash it with a hummer, if there is an emergency.

-Just like the aforementioned Ulysse Nardin Maxi Marine Diver Titanium chronometer, the YS Maxi Marine Diver is powered by the their well-known UN-26 caliber, which is based on the good old ETA 2892 automatic movement.
-Not really impressive for such an expensive trinket, but at least it is robust and reliable.
+Just like the aforementioned Maxi Marine Diver Titanium chronometer, the YS Maxi Marine Diver is powered by their well-known UN-26 caliber, which is based on the good old ETA 2892 automatic movement.
+Not impressive for such an expensive trinket, but at least it is robust and reliable.

 Photos: Ulysse Nardin

-Ulysse Nardin Monaco YS Maxi Marine Diver watch specification
+Ulysse Nardin Monaco YS Maxi Marine Diver specification

 Power reserve: 42 hours